-In “Who is Juno Wolfe?”, President Randolph White has extended his control over government agencies and services by assigning his relatives and cronies to the highest-level positions, including high-level positions at the Central Intelligence Agency.
-The new managers are inept, without the experience and morals of the leaders they have replaced.
+THE STORY: In “Who is Juno Wolfe?”, President Randolph White has extended his control over government agencies and services by assigning his relatives and cronies to the highest-level positions, including high-level positions at the Central Intelligence Agency.
+The new agency heads are inept, without the experience and morals of the leaders they have replaced.

-During her research, Juno finds even more than she bargained for.
+During her investigation into the network attacks, Juno finds even more than she bargained for.
 It is up to Juno Wolfe and her small loyal team, aided by an unlikely band of Freedom Fighters, to bring sanity back to the world.